shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-advanced-analytics-and-ai-2/README.md

 I am a Sr. Consultant in Advanced Analytics at Avanade in Silicon Valley.
 I am leading, strategizing, analyzing, and predicting via advanced analytics and AI at Fortune 100 tech companies in Silicon Valley.
 Avanade is the Accenture Microsoft Business Group with parents Accenture and Microsoft.

-My clients are Google and The NPD Group.
+My clients are Avanade, The NPD Group, and Google Play Partnerships.

 ∙ [Shawna Tuli 2022 Stanford University Certificate in Machine Learning](https://www.coursera.org/account/accomplishments/verify/47XPJRBC4F5C)